 Wait.
 Hear us out.
-So Britney Spears got a little flack a decade ago for going through a rough time — you can learn all about it on the New York Times‘ latest documentary, Framing Britney Spears.
+So Britney Spears got a little flack a decade ago for going through a rough time — you can learn all about it in the New York Times‘ documentary, Framing Britney Spears.
 The only difference between Brit’s meltdowns and my meltdowns is the fact that mine are in private.
 (Usually.)
 So, let’s all leave her alone when it comes to past mistakes, okay?

 If you follow the “Slave 4 U” singer on social media, then you know a few things: She’s still got it, more than 20 years after the release of “…Baby One More Time.”
 (Have you seen one of the latest videos off her ninth studio album?)
 She completed a highly successful Las Vegas residency.
 She’s finally comfortable in her own skin — though it probably helps that her skin and body are completely flawless.
-And despite her 2006 divorce from their dad, Kevin Federline, she’s an amazing mother to 14-year-old Jayden and 15-year-old Sean.
+And despite her 2006 divorce from their dad, Kevin Federline, she’s an amazing mother to her teenage sons Jayden and Sean.
 When they were younger (because teens aren’t exactly all about selfies with mom), the proud mother would post photos of her kids about as much as she’d share pics from her epic career.

 View this post on Instagram